 - Interpret relevant data – Recognize measures and associated technology appropriate for information gathering in this field.
 Use mathematical and statistical analyses effectively.

-- Develop policy in an interdisciplinary context – Describe some of the major sociological, psychological, theological, economic, and cultural considerations that separate us in the way we view environmental issues.
-Develop and defend environmental policy choices for business, industry, government, and non-governmental institutions in the U.S. or elsewhere.
+- Develop policy in an interdisciplinary context – Understand some of the major sociological, psychological, theological, economic, and cultural considerations that separate us in the way we view environmental issues.
+Develop and defend environmental policy choices for business, industry, government, and nongovernmental institutions in the United States or elsewhere.

 - Apply ethical codes of conduct in analysis, interpretation, and development of environmental policy.